liuz7/drawingApp/README.md

 ### Usage
 Since this is Maven base application, before run this application, please correctly setup the maven settings file and repo urls.
 JAVA SDK version should be above version 15.
+* Use IDE to import the project, and then run the main class.
+* How to package as java jar to run.
-* Run `mvn package` to build the jar in CLI(Need to comment out some maven plugins in pom.xml).
+  - Run `mvn package` to build the jar in CLI(Need to comment out some maven plugins in pom.xml).
-* Run `java -jar target/drawingApp-0.0.1-SNAPSHOT.jar` to run this app, or import into IDE to run it if there is any issue with jar.
+  - Run `java -jar target/drawingApp-0.0.1-SNAPSHOT.jar` to run this app, or import into IDE to run it if there is any issue with jar.
-* Run `mvn test` to get the jacoco code coverage.
+  - Run `mvn test` to get the jacoco code coverage.
 The report is `target/site/jacoco/index.html`.
 * When prompts, please enter `C 20 4` to draw the Canvas.
 * Enter `L 1 2 6 2` to draw the horizontal line.
 * Enter `L 6 3 6 4` to draw the vertical line.